-7Watson, P., Eduscript, R., & Grey, J. (2010) Speak Out Youth Report Sexual Abuse: A handbook for learners on how to prevent sexual abuse in public schools.
-Department of Basic Education, Republic of South Africa.
+7Watson, P., Eduscript, R., & Grey, J. (2010) Speak Out Youth Report Sexual Abuse: A handbook for learners on how to prevent

 Activity A: Gaining an understanding of the concept violence

 Introduction: This activity deals with defining what violence is and listing examples of types of violence.